 The event traces back to the medieval ages when Andalusian farmers gathered in Jerez to sell their beautiful Andalusian horses.
-During the fair a small village with public restaurants and bars (casetas) was made and where people celebrated the deals with flamenco songs and dance, and plenty of food and drinks (most notably, sherry from Jerez) …
+During the fair, a small village with public restaurants and bars (casetas) was made where people celebrated the deals with flamenco songs and dance, and plenty of food and drinks (most notably, sherry from Jerez) …

 Attending Feria de Jerez is one of the most authentic experiences in Spain to go for.

 It is traditionally held in the González Hontoria Park in Jerez.
 The next Horse Fair will be held in Jerez de la Frontera from May 4-11, 2024.

 Witnessing Spanish Holy Week processions is one of the best things to do in Spain.

 Holy Week, or Semana Santa, is celebrated the week before Easter.

 Sorrowful and dignified processions of brotherhoods or fraternities are held in cities of Spain to honor the Passion of Jesus Christ.
 During the processions, barefooted ‘nazarenos‘ dressed in robes with distinctive hoods carry floats with scenes portraying the Passion of Jesus Christ, or the Sorrows of the Virgin Mary.

 This unique tradition of Semana Santa traces back to the Middle Ages.

 Semana Santa processions are held throughout Spain, but the most famous processions are in Granada, Seville, Cordoba, Malaga, Toledo, Salamanca, and Zamora.